scimma/scimma-admin/doc/local_dev_without_docker.md

 This only needs to be done a single time; scimma-admin never otherwise needs access to any AWS credentials.

+## Adding local_settings.py

+Note: this step is unnecessary, but will allow you to skip much of the remaining instructions.

+To override the checked-in scimma_admin `settings.py`, make a copy of `sample_local_settings.py`:

+	cp scimma_admin/sample_local_settings.py scimma_admin/local_settings.py

 ## Setting up a backing database